kennersoft/kennercore/README.md

 ### License

 KennerCore is published under the GNU GPLv3 [license](LICENSE.txt).
+KennerCore based on TreoCore.
+TreoCore is an open-source software ecosystem developed by TreoLabs GmbH and distributed under GPLv3 License for free.

 ### Support